|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

 Both terms polos or calathus are used for a wide variety of headdresses, including simple tall hats, coiled cloth, and elaborate "mural crowns" depicting a walled city, often topped by a temple (photo of Artemis statue below).

 The Greek word kalathos (also kalathiskos, see photo below) is thought originally to have signified a basket used to store spinning and weaving materials.
-Kalathoi were later made of pottery, wood and metal, usually with a cylindrical or tapering form, often with a lipped or flared rim; some resembled modern plant-pots, while others have been described as being lily-shaped (Latin, quasillus).
+Kalathoi were later made of clay, wood and metal, usually with a cylindrical or tapering form, often with a lipped or flared rim; some resembled modern plant-pots, while others have been described as being lily-shaped (Latin, quasillus).
 This type of vessel was also known as a talaros.

 In ancient literature and art they are used to hold fruit, flowers, milk, cheese, oil and wine, and were associated with women's domestic quarters, as well as with maidenhood and fertility.
 During festivals in honour of Demeter, kalathoi containing sacred objects were carried in processions.
 Other ancient vessels now known as kalathoi were decorated with images typical of antique pottery and metalwork, for example Alcaeus and Sappho or Dionysos and the Maenads.